tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onLoad
-Listen on event that invoked right after the widget is rendered.
-This is not supported in pop out chat window.
+Callback function invoked right after the widget is rendered.
+This callback is not supported in pop out chat window.

 ``app/components/my-component.hbs``
 ```hbs